pelinbalci/pelinbalci.github.io/CV.md

 - 2020 - 2022 SabancıDX, Data Scientist
     - Prediction of breakage in the production
         - The aim of this project is to recommend sensor values which minimizes the breakage in the final product for industry.
-XGBoost Regression is used to make break prediction.
+XGBoost Regression is used to make break prediction, a recommendation system is implemented which suggests the best sensor values in the factory.
-        - Data: Customer’s own dataset
         - Model: XGBoost and Linear Regression
-        - The project includes the maintenance of the codes and create an MLOPs platform to schedule retraining and making faster analysis.
     - IOT Project: Air Quality IOT Product
       - Building an IOT Product which measures the quality of data for offices.
       - Controlling the measurements with Power BI & Python
     - Prediction of System Direction for an Energy Company
       - The aim of this project is predicting the hourly energy imbalance direction for the upcoming day.
-      - Data: Public dataset from “EPIAS Seffaflık Platform”
       - Model: Neural Network Model is implemented with PyTorch
       - Deployment: Databricks.
 Our model is being retrained every week and send a prediction mail to custome
       - Tools: Python, Databricks, SQL, Power BI
     - Delivery Optimization for a Fast-Food Company
       - The aim of this project is improving delivery process and optimize shifts
-      - Data: Customer’s own data.
-      - Simulation for delivery process: I’ve written Simulation environment with Simpy which shows the order’s assignments and delivery times.
+      - Simulation for delivery process: I’ve written Simulation environment with Simpy library which shows the order’s assignments and delivery times.
 Simulation is used to show the current state and the improvement of our new approach before live test.
       - Shift optimization: Targeted hourly driver numbers are calculated based on order distributions.
 The working